Process of the Month – Joiners, Movers and Leavers Process

 Secondary Objectives

-1. To interface with a Loss/Theft Process if IT Assets are either lost or stolen
+1. To interface with a Loss/Theft Process for IT assets

-2. To make staff members accountable for the IT assets issued to them
+2. To make staff members accountable for IT assets issued to them

 3. To recover IT assets at the end of an employee’s time at a company